mojaloop/documentation/docs/product/features/deploying.md

 The following table provides guidance on which Mojaloop deployment scenario is most appropriate for different user types and use cases.

+For detailed information about each deployment tool, please refer to the [Deployment Tools](./tools.md) documentation.

 <style>
 .deployment-table {
     border-collapse: collapse;